xvxx/vial/README.md

 `vial` is a small web "framework" for making small web "sites".

-It includes but a droplet of the bare minimum:
+It includes but a drop of the bare minimum:

 - Parsing and routing HTTP requests
 - Handling POST requests